-Please see the section titled `Members’ Voluntary (Solvent) Liquidation’ below.
+With regard to liquidating a company (UK), please see the section below `Members’ Voluntary (Solvent) Liquidation’.
 This goes into more detail with regard to the liquidators’ work and what this involves.

 2) Informal liquidation –where the final funds in the business are less than £25K

-When closing a ltd company, this method is when you reach the appropriate place in the process, you will fill out the Companies House form DS01.
+When liquidating a limited company, the informal winding up method is when you reach the appropriate place in the process, you will fill out the Companies House form DS01.

 Other tasks to complete when closing a ltd company

-The company must pay its bills in either scenario (formal or informal liquidation).
-This includes VAT, PAYE/NIC bills, and other creditors.
-The VAT and PAYE schemes also need closing:
+When you are winding up a limited company after your contracting ceases, the company must pay its bills in either scenario (formal or informal liquidation).
+This will include the VAT, PAYE/NIC bills, and other creditors.
+As part of the liquidating a company (UK) process, you will also close the VAT and PAYE schemes.

-- If the business is registered for VAT, the VAT closure involves de-registering for VAT.
+If the business had a VAT registration, the VAT closure involves de-registering for VAT.
 You can apply for this online via HMRC or via form VAT7 through the post.
-Once you submit the VAT de-registration, the business may need to file a final VAT return online.
+Once you submit the VAT de-registration, the business may have to file a final VAT return online.

-Next, you can then close the company bank account.
+Next in the company closure process, you can then close the company bank account.
 You can do this with the help of a liquidator if you use the formal route.
-Alternatively, you will do this as the director if you go the informal way.
+Alternatively, you will do this as the director if you go the informal way as part of liquidating a company (UK).
 Any funds that remain in the business are payable to the shareholder (s) as the Capital Distribution.